rantahar/introduction-to-mpi/_episodes/01-introduction.md

 To achieve this, the program needs to call the `MPI_Init` function.
 This will set up the environment for MPI, and assign a number (called the _rank_) to each process.
-At the end, each process should also cleanup by calling `MPI_Finalize`:
+At the end, each process should also cleanup by calling `MPI_Finalize`.

 ~~~
 int MPI_Init(&argc, &argv);